 Nissan Versa Review

-- "Not only is the 2013 Versa the roomiest car in its class, it remains the least-expensive new car you can buy, even with this year's price increase.
+- "Consider the Nissan Versa the Toyota Camry of subcompacts: uninspiring, but a best seller.
+For the majority of buyers, that lack of spirit won't matter enough to negate the Versa's many positive aspects.
+Not only is the 2014 Versa Sedan the roomiest car in its class, it remains the least-expensive new car you can buy, with its $12,780 starting price unchanged from last year.
 Add in fuel economy of up to 40 mpg, and the Versa looks even more sensible." -- Kelley Blue Book

 Other Cars to Consider

-Details: 2013 Nissan Versa
+Details: 2014 Nissan Versa

 Next Steps: Nissan Versa

-- See what others paid for the 2013 Nissan Versa
+- See what others paid for the 2014 Nissan Versa

 - See Affordable Small Cars rankings